ajaygangwar945/Pet-Adoption-Animal-Welfare/README.md

 ## 📄 License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+This project is licensed under the MIT License.

 ---